polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/deploy-locally-and-test.md

 ```
 :::

-Next, we will deploy our both our `SimpleStorage.sol` smart contract as well as our wrapper with the following command:
+Next, we will deploy our both our `SimpleStorage.sol` smart contract as well as our wrap with the following command:

 ```bash
 yarn deploy